TehMuffinMoo/ibPS/docs/CSP/Universal DDI/Get-B1FederatedBlock.md

 ## PARAMETERS

 ### -Subnet
-Use this parameter to filter the list of Federated Blocks by network address
+Use this parameter to filter the list of Federated Blocks by network address.
+If subnet is entered in CIDR notation, the CIDR will overwrite the -CIDR parameter.

 ```yaml
 Type: String